gbif/hp-legume/working_groups/OToL.md

 ## Publication idea
 We could rewrite a paper describing the before and after this project.
 How many species and studies did we add?
 How much better/useful is the OToL phylogeny?
 Provide examples of how the tree would be used, especially in connection to the taxonomic georeferencing group work.
 GBIF is working on a phylogenetic viewer that could be added to the Legume Data Portal.

+## Join the Woreking Group
+Please send an email to [Joe Miller](mailto:jmiller@gbif.org) or [Vanessa Terra](mailto:vanessaterrab@gmail.com) or just start looking for studies to include.
+No experience in curating OToL files is necessary.
+The most important  thing we need is knowledge of the best trees to include.